SammygoodTunes/Pong/README.md

 A "requirements" text file is provided within the repository.

 ### To install the necessary library(ies) to run the script:

-1- Open CMD or GitBash
+1- Open CMD/Git Bash/Terminal

 2- Change the current directory to the project path (cd path\\to\\project)

-3- Install the library(ies) from the "requirements.txt" file using:
+3- Install the library(ies) from the "requirements.txt" file:
   ```
   pip install -r requirements.txt
   ```